MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-user-guide-data-transform.md

 ### Using rxMerge with .xdf files

-You can use *rxMerge* with a combination of .xdf files and/or data frames.
+You can use **rxMerge** with a combination of .xdf files or data frames.
 For example, you specify the two the paths for two input .xdf files as the *inData1* and *inData2* arguments, and the path to an output file as the *outFile* argument.
 As a simple example, we can stack two copies of the claims data using the union merge type as follows:

 	claimsXdf <- file.path(rxGetOption("sampleDataDir"), "claims.xdf")